This page is intended to support a lecture given by Graham Dolan to the

 Mother: Ann Elizabeth (née barnes)

 Following their marriage, the Ricketts lived at 25 Mayhill Road (just to the east of the present Blackwall Tunnel Southern Approach).
 Prior to that Rickett had spent his entire life living with his parents in various houses in Haddo Street (near the mouth of Deptford Creek) – initially number 14, then 15 and finally number 59.

 Rickett joined the Observatory’s Time Department (time signals and chronometers) at the age of 14, on 18 March 1918, as an unestablished Computer.

 Since 1896, all vacancies on the permanent staff had been filled by competitive examination from the male Temporary Computers – a process that was continued until 1936 when the post of temporary computer was abolished following the removal or the Royal Hospital School from Greenwich to Holbrook.
 With vacancies at the Junior Assistant grade being rare, restricted by an age bar and normally only arising when an assistant died or retired, some computers would have had virtually no chance of ever gaining promotion, no matter how good they were.
 In Rickett’s time, the Regulations for Computers stated that ‘every Computer will be liable to be discharged at the age of 23 unless special circumstances should make it desirable to retain his services’.
-Entry to the examination for Junior Assistants is believed to have been restricted to people of age 18 to 25.
+Entry to the examination for Junior Assistants is believed to have been restricted to people of age 18 to 26.
 Therefore if a computer hadn’t obtained promotion by the age of 23, or in exceptional circumstances by the age of 26, he would have no prospect of ever being taken on as a permanent member of staff.